 Mental decline may cause your mother to forget important dates or events that are critical to her long-term memory, such as her children’s birthdays, the correct way to use the microwave or the highways she needs to take to get home.
 However, this can happen in the short-term as well, such as the ability to recall online passwords, names of people she has recently met, appointments, or the grocery list.
 Not all episodes of forgetfulness may be early signs of Alzheimer’s or other dementias, it may just be normal aging.
 However, multiple experiences that accumulate over time may be cause to visit a physician to discuss the symptoms and possible need for testing.

 Attention to Finances:

-Although finances can be a touchy subject for some, discussing them with your loved one is essential for their future.
-If you notice that your parent’s decision-making skills are slowing due to age or health-related issues, you may need to step in and offer additional financial guidance and support.
-If your parent is in the beginning stages of dementia or Alzheimer’s, offering financial assistance is a must, as the disease can result in a myriad of poor financial planning decisions, such as forgetting to pay monthly bills or making irresponsible and irrational purchases.
+Although finances can be a touchy subject for some, discussing them with your parent is essential for their future.
+If you notice that your mom’s decision-making skills are slowing due to age or health-related issues, you may need to step in and offer additional financial guidance and support.
+If your dad is in the beginning stages of dementia or Alzheimer’s, offering financial assistance is a must, as the disease can result in a myriad of poor financial planning decisions, such as forgetting to pay monthly bills or making irresponsible and irrational purchases.

 Growing health care needs:

 It’s normal for people to experience deteriorating health as they get older – it’s a natural part of aging.
 But if you find that your parent is becoming less able to manage his or her health care needs, it may be time to consider assisted living.
 Caregivers at these communities can provide seniors with medication administration, in-house doctor visits and nutritional guidance to help manage health conditions.